sohyun1013/FishBowl-using-opencv/README.md

 In raspberry with pi camera, if you want to use it with streaming, change "-v nillamoving.mp4" to "http://localhost:8081" this uses 'motion streaming'.. "sudo apt-get install motion"

-> object tracking with dlib
+-object tracking with dlib

-> calculate velocity, center of object
+-calculate velocity, center of object

-> save data in Database
+-save data in Database

-> check multi object id
+-check multi object id

 # 참조 파일